 A person who experiences a lot of physical or mental pain might be in agony.
 The word "agony" is a noun:

 - Jeremy is in agony from a toothache.
+(The preposition "in" is often used with "agony.")

 - Michelle experienced years of agony after the death of her husband.